daksh47/InstanceSeg-to-COCO_JSON/README.md

+The implementation for [this]( https://github.com/facebookresearch/detectron2/issues/5444 ) issue on detectron2

 This python code uses detectron2 to perform instance segmentation on images, and these predictions are converted to labels/annotations in COCO JSON format

 add your COCO JSON path and file name, as to where the files is located or has to be stored